WouterBant/AI4MI/README.md

 <br>

+Training nnU-Net was easily done by following instructions from their [README](src/nnUNet/readme.md).

-And evaluation on 2D metrics with:
+Evaluation on 2D metrics with:

 ```bash
 python src/test.py --from_checkpoint [your_checkpoint]